Finite-temperature, anharmonicity, and Duschinsky effects on the two-dimensional electronic spectra from ab initio thermo-field Gaussian wavepacket dynamics

-The corresponding two-dimensional spectra (Fig.~\ref{fig:SpectrumCorr2D_Anharmonicity}, top) exhibit similar differences, which we can conveniently analyze in the time domain (Fig.~\ref{fig:SpectrumCorr2D_Anharmonicity}, bottom).
+The corresponding two-dimensional spectra (Fig.~\ref{fig:SpectrumCorr2D_Anharmonicity}, top) exhibit similar differences, which we can conveniently analyze in the time domain (see Fig.~\ref{fig:SpectrumCorr2D_Anharmonicity}, bottom, for $|S_{\text{R}}(t_3, 0, t_1)|$ and Fig.~S6 for $|S_{\text{NR}}(t_3, 0, t_1)|$).
 The displaced harmonic oscillator model results in stronger recurrences after $45\,$fs (in $t_{1}$, $t_{3}$, or in both $t_{1}$ and $t_{3}$) than the harmonic or anharmonic approaches.
 This translates into sharper peaks in the two-dimensional spectrum.
-The anharmonic spectrum extends less into the high frequency region, compared to the harmonic and displaced harmonic oscillator models, because the thawed Gaussian propagation gives a slower initial decay (for $t_{1}, t_{3} < 6\,$fs) in the time domain than the models that neglect anharmonicity (see Fig.~S1 of the Supporting Information).
+The anharmonic spectrum extends less into the high frequency region, compared to the harmonic and displaced harmonic oscillator models, because the thawed Gaussian propagation gives a slower initial decay (for $t_{1}, t_{3} < 6\,$fs) in the time domain than the models that neglect anharmonicity (see Fig.~S5 of the Supporting Information).
 Subtle differences between the harmonic and anharmonic excited-state dynamics affect the peak intensities in the region between $15\,000$ and $18\,000\,$cm$^{-1}$.

-Interestingly, for the displaced harmonic oscillator model, $|R_{\text{SE} }(t_{3},0,t_{1})|$ is symmetric with respect to the diagonal (Fig.~\ref{fig:SpectrumCorr2D_Anharmonicity}, bottom right), i.e., $|R_{\text{SE}}^{\text{DHO}}(t_{3},0,t_{1})|=|R_{\text{SE}}^{\text{DHO}} (t_{1},0,t_{3})|$, which does not hold when mode distortion, rotation, and anharmonicity are included (Fig.~\ref{fig:SpectrumCorr2D_Anharmonicity}, bottom left and middle).
-We prove this analytically in the Supporting Information.
-Moreover, we show that this symmetry is, more generally, imposed by the second-order cumulant approximation,\cite{book_Mukamel:1999} which is exact for the displaced harmonic oscillator model and is employed regularly to model two-dimensional spectra.\cite{Nenov_Garavelli:2015,Segarra-Marti_Rivalta:2018,Picchiotti_Garavelli:2019} Hence, the second-order cumulant method cannot account for the asymmetry induced by the deviation from the displaced harmonic oscillator model.
-This erroneous qualitative behavior was overlooked in the past, partly due to the absence of practical methods that could easily go beyond the second-order cumulants or Brownian oscillators.
+Interestingly, for the displaced harmonic oscillator model, $|S_{\text{R}}(t_3, 0, t_1)|$ is symmetric with respect to the diagonal (Fig.~\ref{fig:SpectrumCorr2D_Anharmonicity}, bottom right), which does not hold when mode distortion, rotation, and anharmonicity are included (Fig.~\ref{fig:SpectrumCorr2D_Anharmonicity}, bottom left and middle).
+We prove this analytically in the Supporting Information (Secs.~7 and 8), where we also demonstrate that the asymmetry can appear only in rephasing signal $|S_{\text{R}}(t_3, 0, t_1)|$.
+Moreover, we show that the (incorrect) symmetry of $|S_{\text{R}}^{\text{DHO}}(t_3, 0, t_1)|$ with respect to the diagonal $t_1 = t_3$ is, more generally, imposed by the second-order cumulant approximation,\cite{book_Mukamel:1999} which is exact for the displaced harmonic oscillator model and is employed regularly to model two-dimensional spectra.\cite{Nenov_Garavelli:2015,Segarra-Marti_Rivalta:2018,Picchiotti_Garavelli:2019,Farfan_Turner:2020} Hence, the second-order cumulant method cannot account for the asymmetry induced by the deviation from the displaced harmonic oscillator model.
+This erroneous qualitative behavior was difficult to study in the past, partly due to the absence of practical methods that could easily go beyond the second-order cumulants or Brownian oscillators.